jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 When they do, they disappear
 into the high desert
 like drops of rain
-that never hit the ground.
+that never touch the ground.

 Off-grid, they live out of trucks,
 in tin-shacks